iLLiCiTiT/FromSoftSaveManager/README.md

 I'm personally using [UV](https://docs.astral.sh/uv/getting-started/installation/) to manage python environments, but you can use any other tool you like.
 1. Clone the repository `git clone https://github.com/iLLiCiTiT/FromSoftSaveManager.git`.
 2. Change directory to the cloned repository `cd FromSoftSaveManager`.
-3. Create and install virtual environment `uv sync`.
-4. Run the application `uv run main.py`.
+3. Run the application `uv run main.py`.

 ## Planned features
 These are overall goals of the project.
 I will use `Issues` tab to track progress.